-Trust region methods are also influenced by using the macrovariable \$KTERS.
-If \$KTERS<0, then the nonmonotone trust region procedure proposed in [89] is used.
-The absolute value of the macrovariable \$KTERS, which cannot be greater than 10, gives the number of nonmonotone steps.
+Another useful specification for the trust region methods is a termination criterion which is determined by using the macrovariable \$KTERS:

+- The nonmonotone trust region method proposed in [136] is used.
+The absolute value \$KTERS<0 of the macrovariable \$KTERS, which cannot be greater than 10, gives the number of nonmonotone steps.